microsoft/azuredevopslabs/readme.md

 We would like to keep this repository dynamic; updated with latest assets - We welcome your feedback and suggestions.
 Explore Hands on labs by installing this VM today!

+## Hands-On-Labs/Demo Scripts

+If you prefer to use Team Foundation Server - Click [Here](labs/tfs)

+If you prefer to use Visual Studio Team Services - Click [Here](labs/vsts)